Physician Orders for Life Sustaining Treatment

 (B) Has designated that the patient's surrogate is authorized to execute the form.

 The patient's physician may medically evaluate the patient and, based upon the evaluation, may recommend new orders consistent with the most current information available about the individual's health status and goals of care.
 The physician shall consult with the patient or the patient's surrogate before issuing any new orders on a form.
 The patient or the patient's surrogate may choose to execute or not execute any new form.
-If a patient is incapacitated, the patient's surrogate shall consult with the patient's physician before requesting the physician to modify treatment orders on the form.
+If a patient is incapacitated, the patient's surrogate shall consult with the patient's physician and the patient's treating physician, if not the same, before requesting the physician to modify treatment orders on the form.
 To be valid, a form shall be signed by the patient's physician and the patient or the patient's surrogate.
 At any time, a patient, or if incapacitated, the surrogate, may request alternative treatment that differs from the treatment indicated on the form.

-(b) The patient's physician or a health care provider shall explain to the patient the nature and content of the form, including any medical intervention or procedures, and shall also explain the difference between an advance health-care directive and the form.
-The form shall be prepared by the patient's physician or a health care provider based on the patient's preferences and medical indications.
+(b) The patient's physician, treating physician, or a health care provider shall explain to the patient the nature and content of the form, including any medical intervention or procedures, and shall also explain the difference between an advance health care directive and the form.
+The form shall be prepared by the patient's physician, treating physician, or a health care provider based on the patient's preferences and medical indications.

-(c) Any health care provider, including the patient's physician and treating physician, emergency medical services personnel, and emergency physicians shall comply with a properly executed and signed form and treat the patient according to the orders on the form; provided that compliance shall not be required if the orders on the form request medically ineffective health care or health care that is contrary to generally accepted health care standards.
+(c) Any health care provider, including the patient's physician and treating physician, if not the same, shall comply with a properly executed and signed form and treat the patient according to the orders on the form; provided that compliance shall not be required if the orders on the form request medically ineffective health care or health care that is contrary to generally accepted health care standards.

 (d) A patient having capacity may revoke a form at any time and in any manner that communicates intent to revoke.